marcwright/WDI_ATL_1_Instructors/README.md

-This repo is rockingly maintained by the WDI DC Gang-o-Three:
+This repo is rockingly maintained by the ATL Gang-o-Two:

-- Peter
-- Travis
+- Marc
-- Greg
+- Gerry